Mary Prince (nanny): Media portrayal

 When she was in the White House, her story was widely reported in the media, and some of the coverage was "not ... kind".
 The coverage included a skit on Saturday Night Live, with Amy played by Sissy Spacek, and Prince played by comedian Garrett Morris in drag.

 Legacy

 Jimmy Carter dedicated his 2004 book, Sharing Good Times, to Prince, and discusses her in his 2005 book, Our Endangered Values: America's Moral Crisis, as an example of the dangers of racism and of the death penalty, saying that had the dead man been white, she would "likely" have been wrongfully executed like Lena Baker.
 Prince is also featured in the 2015 Kate Andersen Brower book The Residence: Inside the Private World of the White House.

-Writer and former Black Liberation Army member Assata Shakur, in her book Assata: An Autobiography, creates a critical portrait of Carter's relationship towards Mary Prince, comparing Carter's treatment of Mary as akin to that of a domestic slave and stating that this is a notable example of how the criminal justice system perpetuates Black and Third World people's enslavement.
+Writer, convicted murderer, prison escapee and former Black Liberation Army member Assata Shakur, in her 1988 book Assata: An Autobiography, creates a critical portrait of Carter's relationship towards Mary Prince, comparing Carter's treatment of Mary as akin to that of a domestic slave and stating that this is a notable example of how the criminal justice system perpetuates Black and Third World people's enslavement.